debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/motion-detection/readme.md

  The end of a motion is detected by the absence of movement during a delay configured via the parameter *motion_duration*.

- This parameter is expressed in seconds and ranges from \[60 ..
-3600\].
+ This parameter is expressed in seconds and its range is defined [here](../../Parameters-default-configuration/firmware-parameters.md#accelerometer-parameters).

- The factory default value is 120 seconds.
+ ## Motion Duty Cycle Percentage

+ The tracker stores the % of time tracker had been moving since the last reset of the tracker or when then counter is reset using [Clear motion percentage downlink](../../downlink-messages/clear-motion-percentage/).
+Motion Duty Cycle percentage (MDP) is reported in [motion end uplinks](../../uplink-messages/event/#event-message).

 ## Device orientation